dgutov/diff-hl/README.md

 Notes
 =====

-* Since it uses the corresponding VC diff command, it's only accurate when the buffer is in saved state.
-Highlighting changes "on the fly" might be better, maybe we can do something similar to `highlight-markup-buffers` with a hidden buffer containing the unmodified copy.

 * We conflict with other modes when they put indicators on the fringe, such as [Flycheck](https://github.com/flycheck/flycheck).
 This is